helidon-io/helidon/docs/se/injection/declarative.md

 - Declarative features are in the same modules as Helidon SE features (i.e. does not require additional dependencies)

 > [!NOTE]
-> Helidon Declarative is an incubating feature.
-The APIs shown here are subject to change.
-These APIs will be finalized in a future release of Helidon.
+> Helidon Declarative is a preview feature.
+The APIs shown here are subject to change between major releases without deprecation, but they are intended for supported external use.

 ## Usage